grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexCompactorHasNotSuccessfullyCleanedUpBlocks

-This alert fires when a Cortex compactor is not successfully deleting blocks marked for deletion for a long time.
+This alert fires when a Mimir compactor is not successfully deleting blocks marked for deletion for a long time.

 How to **investigate**: